spacetelescope/jwst/docs/jwst/background_step/arguments.rst

   Defaults to 1, i.e., keep the middle 98 percent of the data each iteration.

 ``--bkg_list``
   Provides a list of background files to combine and use for subtraction.
-If only one file is provided, a comma must be added at the end, e.g.
-  ``--bkg_lis=file1.fits,``
+It can have one or more files separated by a comma with no spaces.